abyssxd/abyssxd/README.md

 - Developed small Minecraft plugins using the Spigot API.
 - Setup & Configured various Cross Platform Minecraft Server networks using Spigot & GeyserMC.
 - Worked on Arduino, ESP32 Projects and as a programmer for the CanSat 2024 competition with the Vila2Sat team at Institut Viladomat.
-- Working on an native Android application for my baccalaureate research project.
+- Working on an native Android application for my bachillerato research project.

 # Languages
 - Java